courselabs/project-cicd/README.md

 - Website - an ASP.NET Core website which uses the Products and Stock APIs ([web/Dockerfile](./project/docker/web/Dockerfile))

-You should be able to get all the components to build without any errors.
+You should be able to get all the components to build without any errors

 🥅 Goals